zhuowenli/zhuowenli/README.md

 🔭 &nbsp;I’m a Front End Developer based in Xiamen.

 🌱 &nbsp;I’m a coding addicted that is focused on JavaScript, specifically in React and Vue.
-I like design, technology, reading and I ❤️ &nbsp;[GitHub](https://github.com/zhuowenli).
+I like design, technology and reading.

 <!--
 **zhuowenli/zhuowenli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.